IT-Kuny/chrooty/README.md

 ## License

-This script is open-source and free to use and under GPL3 licensed.
+This script is open-source and free to use and under AGPL 3 licensed.
 Contributions and improvements are welcome!